-Sexual Harassment- (see Policy 2130) Use of verbal, written or symbolic language that is sexually harassing.Minimum ConsequencesMaximum ConsequencesPrincipal/student conference, in-school suspension, out of school suspension, possible documentation in the student's discipline record.In school suspension, 10-180 days out of school suspension, expulsion, and possible documentation in the student's discipline record.
+Sexual Harassment- (see Policy 2130) Use of verbal, written or symbolic language that is sexually harassing.
+Minimum Consequences Maximum Consequences Principal/student conference, in-school suspension, out of school suspension, possible documentation in the student's discipline record.
+In school suspension, 10-180 days out of school suspension, expulsion, and possible documentation in the student's discipline record.

-Bullying-Communication with another by any means including telephone, writing, cyber bullying or via electronic communications, intention to intimidate, or inflict physical, emotional or mental harm without legitimate purpose or physical contact with another person with the intent to inflict physical, emotional, or mental harm without legitimate purpose.
+Bullying-Communication with another by any means including telephone, writing, cyber bullying or via electronic communications, intention to intimidate, or inflict physical, emotional or mental harm without legitimate purpose or physical contact with another person with the intent to intimidate or to inflict physical, emotional, or mental harm without legitimate purpose.
 Physical contact does not require touching, although touching may be included.